OpenTranslationBible/open-bible/en-GB/01.Genesis/md/genesis-09.md

 ## Genesis 9:8

-Then God spoke to Noah and to his sons with him, saying,
+God addressed Noah and his sons who were with him, saying,

 ## Genesis 9:9